tc39/proposal-static-class-features/FOLLOWONS.md

 - A guaranteed TypeError when the code runs on the subclass is a relatively easy to debug failure mode.
 This is how JS responds, at a high level, when you access an undefined variable as well, or read a property on undefined.
 A silent other interpretation would be the real footgun.
 - TC39 has worked hard on other guaranteed exceptions, such as the "temporal dead zone"--a ReferenceError from reading `let`- or `const`-declared variables whose declaration has not yet been reached.
 Here, a runtime error was considered very useful for programmers and a way of preventing a "footgun".
 In this case, we're getting such a guaranteed error.

-#### Why this proposal is not pursued
+#### Downsides

 Despite those reasons above, it still may be confusing that a TypeError is given.
 Additionally, it could be confusing if private static fields inherit and private static methods do not.
-Instead, lexical declarations fulfill similar use cases.

 ### Allow static private fields to be read from subclasses